Skip to content

 You'll notice we group all changes based on their labels like feature, bug, documentation, etc.

-Edit the respective PR title and update their labels.
-Then run the Release Drafter workflow to update the Draft release.
+Edit the respective PR title/labels and run the Release Drafter workflow.

 These are some questions to keep in mind when drafting your first or future release notes:

-• Are we calling out any key contributor(s) to this release?
+• Are we calling out key contributor(s) to this release?

 Once you're happy, hit Publish release πŸŽ‰πŸŽ‰πŸŽ‰.